DHersh3094/USGS-LiDAR-CLI-Tool/README.md

 A command-line interface tool for downloading USGS LiDAR data based on GeoJSON boundaries.

 ## Data Source
 Data is accessed via the Registry of open data on AWS.
-See For more details, see the [USGS 3DEP LiDAR Point Clouds](https://registry.opendata.aws/usgs-lidar/) for information on how to cite.
+For more details and information on how to cite see the [USGS 3DEP LiDAR Point Clouds](https://registry.opendata.aws/usgs-lidar/)

 ## Features